Edmond de Sélys Longchamps

 Baron Michel Edmond de Selys Longchamps (25 May 1813 – 11 December 1900) was a Belgian Liberal Party politician and scientist.
 Selys Longchamps has been regarded as the founding figure of odonatology, the study of the dragonflies and damselflies.
-His wealth and influence enabled him to amass one of the finest collections of neuropteroid insects and to describe many species from around the world.
+His wealth and influence enabled him to amass one of the finest collections of neuroptera insects and to describe many species from around the world.
 His collection is housed in the Royal Belgian Institute of Natural Sciences.

 Biography

 Selys was a wealthy aristocrat born in Paris to Michel Laurent de Selys Longchamps and Marie-Denise Gandolphe.
 He was educated at home by private tutors and never attended school or university.
 Nevertheless, he became known as the world's leading authority on Odonata as well as an expert on Neuroptera and European Orthoptera.
 He was also a leading ornithologist.
 A Liberal Party representative in the Belgian Parliament, he became Councillor for Waremme in 1846, entered the Belgian Senate in 1855, and was finally elected President of the Belgian Senate from 1880 to 1884.